Main Content

 4. medications

-Before you start your initial shifts, support is sometimes available with supernumerary shifts (you will need to check with each workplace).
+When you start your employment, support is sometimes available with supernumerary shifts (you will need to check with each workplace).

 Always make sure you are fully oriented and familiar with the local policies and procedures for your workplace and ensure your knowledge is up-to-date.